Federal Revenue by Location

 Fields and definitions

 Revenue Type Revenues from U.S. natural resources fall into one of several types:

-- Royalties A natural resource lease owner pays royalties after the lease starts producing a commodity in paying quantities
+- Royalties A natural resource lease holder pays royalties after the lease starts producing a commodity in paying quantities

 .
 The amount is based on a percentage of the revenue from the commodity sold.
 The exact percentage is set in the original lease document that went along with the lease sale.

 - Bonus The amount paid by the highest successful bidder for a natural resource lease.
 The winning bid.

 - Other Revenues This category includes revenues that are not included in the royalty, rent, or bonus categories, such as minimum royalties, estimated royalties, settlement agreements, and interest.

 - Rents A natural resource lease might not produce anything in paying quantities for some time after it is sold.
 Until it does, periodic payments are made for the right to continue exploration and development of the land for future natural resource production.
 These payments are called rent.

 Commodity Type The Department of the Interior collects revenues on over 60 different products.
 The majority of revenues come from Oil & Gas, Coal, and Renewables (Geothermal and Wind), but you will find many other product categories in these datasets.